Delegation

 Delegation is widely accepted as an essential element of effective management.
-It is one of the most useful management tools available.
-The ability to delegate is a critical, yet difficult to develop, skill in managing effectively.
-There are a number of factors which facilitate effective delegation by managers.
-These include: "Recognising and respecting others’ capabilities; evaluating tasks and communicating how they fit in the big picture; matching people and assignments; providing support and encouragement; tolerating ambiguity and uncertainty; interpreting failure as a key to learning".
-With organisations being such complex and dynamic entities, the success of objectives rely heavily on how effectively tasks and responsibilities can be delegated.
-There are a number of characteristics which apply to delegation.
-Firstly, as previously discussed it is the process of assigning authority of a task to a supporting employee.
-This also shifts the decision-making authority relating to this task.
-The delegation of tasks across organisational levels creates connections and develops a chain of authority.
+The ability to delegate is a critical skill in managing effectively.
+There are a number of factors that facilitate effective delegation by managers, including "Recognising and respecting others’ capabilities; evaluating tasks and communicating how they fit in the big picture; matching people and assignments; providing support and encouragement; tolerating ambiguity and uncertainty; interpreting failure as a key to learning".
+With organisations being such complex and dynamic entities, the success of objectives relies heavily on how effectively tasks and responsibilities can be delegated.

-The process of delegation
+Process

-According to Dr. Kanthi Wijesinghe, Senior Lecturer, National Institute of Education, "Delegation begins when the manager passes on some of their responsibilities to a subordinate.
+According to Dr. Kanthi Wijesinghe, Senior Lecturer at the National Institute of Education, "Delegation begins when the manager passes on some of their responsibilities to a subordinate.
 Responsibility is the work assigned to an individual."
-Delegation is strongly dependent on a supervisor's ability to communicate, motivate and understand individual preferences and differences.
+Delegation is strongly dependent on a supervisor's ability to communicate, motivate, and understand individual preferences and differences.
 The process of delegation involves ensuring that a task and appropriate employee have been selected.
-The process of delegation requires ‘preparation, initiation, implementation, and closure’.
-The tasks assigned to an individual should not include those which are a traditional part of their role.
-While a manager is able to delegate authority to carry out a give task, ultimate responsibility is not transferred.
-This means that delegation involves a process of sharing, which may include ‘authority, power, influence, information, knowledge, or risk’.
+The process of delegation requires "preparation, initiation, implementation, and closure".
+While a manager can delegate authority for a task, the ultimate responsibility is not transferred.
+This means that delegation involves a process of sharing, which may include "authority, power, influence, information, knowledge, or risk".
 This builds trust and morale between managers and subordinates.
 The internal and external environment of an organisation is often characterised by many interfering factors.
-Some of these include ‘too much urgency, inexperience, and lack of trust’.
+Some of these include "too much urgency, inexperience, and lack of trust".
 In order to minimise the effect of these factors, a clear delegation protocol should be developed and followed within an organisation.

-The process of delegation does not always follow a conformed structure, nor is it straightforward, however there are a number of key aspects which are generally involved.
-The generalised process of delegation involves some combination of the following:
+The process of delegation does not always follow a set structure, however, some aspects which are typically involved are: